 China: Types of Company

-If the JV is to be formed on the basis of a partnership (with unlimited liability for the partners), approval by MOFTEC is still required, and the business must still be registered with the AIC, but more attention will fall upon the contract between the partners which will govern most aspects of the running of the business, since there will be no formal articles of association.
+If the JV is to be formed on the basis of a partnership (with unlimited liability for the partners), MOFTEC approval is still required, and the business must still be registered with the AIC, but more attention will fall upon the contract between the partners which will govern most aspects of the running of the business, since there will be no formal articles of association.

-Books of account must be set up within 15 days of approval of registration, and must be kept in the Chinese language.
+Books of account must be set up within 15 days of approval of registration, and must be kept in a Chinese language.
 Audited accounts must be prepared by a domestic accounting firm on an annual basis which must be submitted to the tax authority.
 These are not publicly available.

 Remittances overseas will almost certainly be subject to foreign exchange controls, and specific permission will probably have to be obtained on every occasion, although this process can very often be administered by local banks.
 Many types of overseas remittance incur withholding tax.

 If a JV ceases operations in China it must de-register and return its tax certificate to the tax authorities.

 Under Chinese law a JV may employ both Chinese and foreign workers.
 Individual labour contracts are required and must be submitted to the local labour bureau for approval.

 The contract, which of course must be in Chinese, must include a minimum of seven clauses as prescribed by Article 19 of the Labour Act, and must follow a format prescribed by the local labour administration.